hugoArregui/msgpack-scheme/README.md

 This procedure will call primitive type packers, with the following rules:

 - if the value has a packer, apply it.
-- if the value is a string, it will be packed as raw.
+- if the value is a string, it will be packed as str.
-- if the value is a blob, it will be packed as raw.
+- if the value is a blob, it will be packed as bin.
 - if the value is a char, it will be packed as a uint.
 - if the value is a list, it will be packed as an array.